Westgate’s Superbook Lands a Slam Dunk at “The Court”

 The Court‘s newfound popularity might keep sportsbook customers off the betting floor for extended periods, but there could be a simple fix.
 Chef Aaron told me that they’re looking into various methods for guests to order food from the Superbook seats.
 “We may be able to provide cocktail servers with electronic pads so you can place a request from your seat”.
 And there’s always those handy smartphone apps…

-The original blog post can be found on the VegasUnfiltered.blog and is reposted with permission.
+The original blog post can be found on the VegasUnfiltered.blog on 08-24-2017 and is reposted with permission.